PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 9. Beside perfect vhost matching, Drove Gateway supports suffix based matches as well.
 A single suffix is supported.
 Optional.

-10. Path to NGinx config.
+10. Path to NGINX config.

 11. Path to the template file, based on which the template will be generated.

-12. NGinx command to use to reload the config.
+12. NGINX command to use to reload the config.
 Set this to `openresty` optionally to use openresty.

-13. Ignore calling NGinx command to test the config.
+13. Ignore calling NGINX command to test the config.
 Set this to false or delete this line on production.
 Default: false.

-14. If using NGinx plus, set the endpoint to the local server here.
-If left empty, NGinx plus api based vhost update will be disabled.
+14. If using NGINX Plus, set the endpoint to the local server here.
+If left empty, NGINX Plus api based vhost update will be disabled.

-15. If specific vhosts are exposed, auto-discovery and updation of config (and NGinx reloads) might not be desired as it will cause connection drops.
+15. If specific vhosts are exposed, auto-discovery and updation of config (and NGINX reloads) might not be desired as it will cause connection drops.
 Set the following parameter to true to disable reloads.
 Nixy will only update upstreams using the nplus APIs.
 Default: false.

-16. Connection parameters for NGinx plus.
+16. Connection parameters for NGINX Plus.

-!!!danger "NGinx plus"
+!!!danger "NGINX Plus"
-    NGinx plus is _not_ shipped with this docker.
-If you want to use NGinx plus, please build nixy from the source tree [here](https://github.com/PhonePe/drove-gateway){:target="_blank"} and build your own container.
+    NGINX Plus is _not_ shipped with this docker.
+If you want to use NGINX Plus, please build nixy from the source tree [here](https://github.com/PhonePe/drove-gateway){:target="_blank"} and build your own container.

 ## Relevant directories
 Location for data and logs are as follows:

 - `/etc/drove/gateway/` - Configuration files
-- `/var/log/drove/gateway/` - NGinx Logs
+- `/var/log/drove/gateway/` - NGINX Logs

 We shall be volume mounting the config and log directories with the same name.